-Usually the WordPress front page displays all newest posts, but you can set a “custom home page” or a “splash page” as the front page instead.
-Generally there are four different models for your WordPress layout and structure, and three of them include such a static front page:
+Usually, the WordPress front page displays all the newest posts, but you can set a “custom home page” or a “splash page” as the front page instead.
+Generally, there are four different models for your WordPress layout and structure, and three of them include such a static front page:

-- Blog that is the most traditional homepage format, with some posts featured in reverse chronological order.
+- Blog is the most traditional homepage format, with some posts featured in reverse chronological order.

 - Static homepage/front page that is a static HTML website model, including a fixed homepage and the content from “Pages”/”Posts”.

-- Dynamic homepage that is an integrated model and uses a dynamic front page.
+- A dynamic homepage that is an integrated model and uses a dynamic front page.
 It features a complex combination of blog and static content, and you can add sticky posts above the first post.

 The following guide discusses how to set up a static front page and a separate page that includes all the latest posts in WordPress.
 Several ways can be done to complete this task, but we recommend creating a custom homepage via a custom page template.